Information for current EU students

-This information is provided for students who are already studying at the University of Nottingham's UK campuses at the time the UK leaves the European Union.
-If you have applied or are considering applying to study at Nottingham after Brexit, please refer to our Brexit information for future students.
+This information is provided for students who are already studying at the University of Nottingham's UK campuses.
+If you have applied or are considering applying to study at Nottingham in 2021 or later, please refer to our Brexit information for EU applicants.

-Disclaimer: This webpage was most recently updated on 29 May 2019.
-The information below was correct to the best of our knowledge at this time, but is subject to change.
+This webpage was most recently updated on 14 July 2021.
+The information below was correct to the best of our knowledge at this time, but may be subject to change.

 Fees and funding

 Students from the European Union (classed as EU for fee purposes) who have commenced their studies in the UK in the 2020-21 academic year or earlier will continue to have access to the existing fees and funding opportunities for the full duration of their course.

 If you have obtained 'settled' or 'pre-settled' status under the UK's EU Settlement Scheme, then you can live, study and work in the UK freely with this immigration status.
 You can also exit and re-enter the UK and will not require a UK visa.

 The EU Settlement Scheme was available to EU, EEA and Swiss citizens who were living in the UK by the end of 2020.
 Applications for the scheme closed on 30 June 2021.